Luisa Neubauer

-Luisa-Marie Neubauer (born 21 April 1996) is a German climate activist.
-She is one of the main organisers of the school strike for climate movement in Germany, where it is commonly referred to under its alternative name Fridays for Future.
+Luisa-Marie Neubauer (born 21 April 1996) is a German climate activist, politician, and author.
+She is one of the main organizers of the school strike for climate movement in Germany, where it is commonly referred to under its alternative name Fridays for Future.
 She advocates a climate policy that complies with and surpasses the Paris Agreement and endorses de-growth.
 Neubauer is a member of Alliance 90/The Greens and the Green Youth.

 Life

 Neubauer was born in Hamburg as the youngest of four siblings.
 Her mother is a nurse.
-Her grandmother was married for some years to Feiko Reemtsma of the Reemtsma cigarette empire and got involved in the anti-nuclear movement of the 1980s.
+Her grandmother Dagmar Reemtsma (born 1933 as Dagmar von Hänisch) was married for some years to Feiko Reemtsma of the Reemtsma cigarette empire and got involved in the anti-nuclear movement of the 1980s.
 She sensitized Luisa Neubauer to the climate problem and gave her her share of the taz cooperative.
 Two of Neubauer's three older siblings live in London.
 Her cousin Carla Reemtsma is also a climate activist.

 Neubauer grew up in Hamburg's Iserbrook district and completed her high school diploma in 2014 at the Marion-Dönhoff-Gymnasium in the affluent Blankenese neighborhood.
 In the year after her graduation she worked for a development aid project in Tanzania and on an organic farm in England.
 In 2015 she started studying geography at the University of Göttingen.
-She did a semester abroad at the University College London and received scholarships from the German government and the Alliance 90/The Greens-affiliated Heinrich Böll Foundation.
+She did a semester abroad at the University College London and received scholarships from the German government and the Alliance 90/The-Greens-affiliated Heinrich Böll Foundation.
 In 2020 she completed her studies with a Bachelor of Science.

+Since 2023 she is partnered with Louis Klamroth.
+Klamroth is a German TV-moderator, actor and media businessman.
+He is presenter of "Hart aber Fair" in ARD TV.